 African-American and Hispanic Men Less Likely to Get Treatment for Prostate Cancer, Even With High-Risk Disease

-BUFFALO, N.Y. — African-American and Hispanic men in the United States are less likely to receive therapy for prostate cancer compared to Caucasian men — even when they have more aggressive disease, according to new research from Roswell Park Cancer Institute and Vanderbilt University Medical Center.
+BUFFALO, N.Y. — African-American and Hispanic men in the United States are less likely to receive therapy for prostate cancer compared to Caucasian men — even when they have more aggressive disease, according to new research from Roswell Park Comprehensive Cancer Center and Vanderbilt University Medical Center.
 The study, senior authored by Willie Underwood, III, MD, MPH, MSci, of Roswell Park, has been published online ahead of print in the journal Urology.

 “Despite their higher risk for more aggressive disease, African-American men and Hispanic men are less likely to receive treatment, and less treatment may play a significant role in increased rates of death from prostate cancer,” says Dr. Underwood, the paper’s senior author and Associate Professor in the Department of Urology at Roswell Park.
 “This research demonstrates a need for an action plan to address a racial disparity that has been known for more than 20 years.”